Amazon Prime is getting worse, and it’s making me question the nature of reality

 I’ve been a Prime member myself for over a decade, so I’ve come to expect that the rush of the holiday season will clog the arteries of Amazon’s fulfillment centers and delivery services alike and make shipping less than reliable.
 But anecdotally, to me and many of the people I know and work with, this year, it feels worse than ever.

 It doesn’t help that we’ve seen a slow dilution of Prime itself over time, with the rise of Prime Pantry and Add-on Items.
 They force you to buy a minimum number of items to get the best deal, adding back the very psychic burden Prime had eliminated from the equation of online shopping in the first place.
-As a result, it can be hard to find true, two-day Prime items that aren’t marked up to insane prices by third party sellers.
+As a result, it can be hard to find true, two-day Prime items that aren’t marked up to insane prices by third-party sellers.

 But Prime was still Prime.
 This holiday, I’ve noticed things that are in stock and labeled “Prime” have nonsensical shipping dates.
 I’m not alone in experiencing Shipping Shock™.
 Complaints about slow Prime shipping abound across the internet.
 Quora literally has a thread asking, “Has Amazon slowed down their free shipping speed intentionally?”
 The “top answer” with 22,000 views is a customer rant about late shipments.
-Many others chime in to confirm the slow downs, and offer conspiracy theories as to what could be going on.
+Many others chime in to confirm the slowdowns, and offer conspiracy theories as to what could be going on.

 It’s certainly happened to me.
 Take the little gasket (pictured above) that I need to make fresh, festive whipped cream for the holidays.
 It’s Prime!
 It’s in stock!
 My ancient hunter brain takes a load off; I’ve provided the crucial saturated fats for my family.
 We will survive the Greater Chicagoland Area winter.
 And then I notice, this 10-cent piece of rubber arrives via four-day shipping with the “FREE” in all caps, like Amazon is doing ME the favor for making me wait four days for something I could get at a restaurant supply store in a few minutes.